-Specific information pertaining to the product or service being purchased must be referenced.
-The purchasing office can provide information regarding products or services.
+Specific information pertaining to the product or service being purchased must be referenced on the requisition.
+The purchasing office and the campus leadership and activities office are sources of information for finding vendors who offer the products and services needed by you or your student group.